zanemooney/robofriends_cis486/README.md

 ## Project Scope:

 Robofriends is an application that is going to allow the user to vote for their favorite robot.
+These robots will be filtered to show the highest rated robots.
 These robots' are randomly generated from an API named [RoboHash](https://robohash.org/).

 _We are currently taking this project:_